benkern-art/Rural-EV-Charging-Texas/README.md

 <h2 align="center"> EV Registration Snapshots (AFDC Data) </h2>

 The following time-series line graphs shows EV registration snapshots at different times from 2019-2021.
-The snapshots represent the count of EV vehicles "on the road" are not an accurate count of the unique number of EV vehicles registered in the state.
+The snapshots representing the count of EV vehicles "on the road", are not an accurate count of the unique number of EV vehicles registered in the state.
 Furthermore, this dataset doesn't distinguish between "original" and "renewal" registrations.
 These multiple snapshots allows policy-makers to piece together changes in the market over time.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/77947190/167276687-fbc93a91-131f-4b6f-8e16-ae911bd4afa6.png" width="400", height = "300" />